One thing that I’ve always a hard time with is bouncing back after a breakup and trying to figure out how to stop hurting.

 How do you get unstuck when you don’t know how to stop hurting?

 This is exactly why I’m such an advocate for not contacting your ex after a breakup.
 Even though you miss him and are heartbroken, you must grieve.
-Grieve the death of the person that you thought existed.
+Grieve the death of the person that you realize, does not exist.
 Know that they have not changed and understand that this is a symptom of you needing to turn inward.
 You have a real shot at having the kind of relationships, friendships, and life that you’ve always dreamed of.
 Don’t let it pass you by.

 To move past this once and for all, you need to honor and acknowledge the bad, the ugly, the painful, the good… everything.

-Your great, great, great, great grandparents kicked their asses to stay strong and stay alive so that you could be here and decide to take action now.
-Not so you could live a life of “destined” misery, get rejected undeserving people, and be forever broken.
+Your great, great, great, great grandparents kicked their asses to stay strong and stay alive so that YOU could be here and decide to take action now.
+Not so you could live a life of “destined” misery, get rejected by undeserving people, and be forever broken.
 The End.

 You are built to prevail and you can get out of the pain.